Kisky3/TOEIC/README.md

 1.`adjourn`: to bring to a stop.for a short period or until a later time.

 2.`amendment`: a change to improve a rule, law, statement.

+3.`concede`: to admit as true, correct or proper, to give as a right.

+4.`convention`: generally accepted practice; a meeting or formal assembly, as of representatives or delegates.